Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator/index.md

 </beans>
 ```

-## How to add custom Alfresco models
+### How to add custom Alfresco models into the custom amp
 To add custom alfresco models you will need to define a bean that has a parent of `dictionaryModelBootstrap` and depends-on `dictionaryBootstrap,com.tsgrp.openContent.dictionaryBootstrap` in the aca extension accelerators module context file.
 This bean will need to extend any models that other accelerators would need.
 For instance, this is what it might look like to add onto the claims or pnp accelerators:
 ```xml
 <bean id="accelerator-extension-dictionaryBootstrap" parent="dictionaryModelBootstrap"	depends-on="dictionaryBootstrap,com.tsgrp.openContent.dictionaryBootstrap">